alexdrdak/DT25-benchmark-framework/README.md

 Logs are provided in `*.csv` format and hold present data about milliseconds per frame, samples per frame and objects that were passed through the pipeline.

-## Web Interface
-Application comes with optional browser interface for running and managing tests.
-It is disabled and not installed by default.
-See the following for details on how to install, control and use the Web Interface (WI for short).
-Please note that [Node.js](https://nodejs.org/en) package is required to run the WI.
-The WI is meant to run locally, but sets no barriers on user decision to run the application on a different machine, being operated remotely by this WI.
-This is but on one's own risk, as WI was not developed with security concerns in mind.

-#### Installation
-The WI is to be installed automatically by running the `./setup_wi.sh` or `./setup_wi.bat` (depending on the host OS) from the `web_interface` directory.
-In case automatic scripts fail, user is still able to execute the installation manually:
-1. Ensure the package.json is present.
-Then, run the `npm install` command from respective directory.
-2. From the `/public` directory, link the `out` and `scene_config` directories there.

-That's all there is to the WI installation.
-To access the WI, open the link to the page (node.js usually prints this into the command line) in the browser of your choice.

-#### Running the WI
-Users has his liberty to run the local `node.js` server however he wants, though we do recommend running `node server.js` from the
-`web_interface` directory and then stopping by `Ctrl+C` whenever user wants to stop the application.
-This approach prevents the need to keep/search the PID for the latter stopping of the process.

 ---
 Alexander Drdak, axdrdak@students.zcu.cz, 2024/2025